HamoCorp/OVR-Dancers-Tool/README.md

 ## usage
-With your controllers and hand trackers, on select OVR Dancers tool from the Steam menu and select add mapping.
+With your controllers and wrist trackers in your hands, select OVR Dancers tool from the Steam menu and select add mapping.

 Select the tracker and controller you want to override, or use virtual controller.
 If you want to use only the tracker without a controller, then select add tracker

 Press the on button to enable the tracker, then press the quick adjust button while holding your controller to align the tracker to the controller, or manually edit the offsets if you need more offset

+Then press the save button, so it loads this every time you start VR

 ## adding bindings